keenanwoodall/asterboids/README.md

 This project might not be a shining example of how to program in Odin, but I was still really happy with how straightfoward its development felt.
 It's a simple game, and so is the codebase!
 With that in mind, this might be a good resource for other newbies who are looking into Odin so I've left thorough comments breaking most of the codebase down.

 Now lets jump behind the scenes.
-When working on the game, there were three things I thought were particularly satisfying to develop: the smoke trails, enemy flocking simulation and rogue-like "modifier" architecture.
+When working on the game, there were two things I thought were particularly satisfying to develop: the smoke trails and enemy flocking simulation,

 ### Smoke Trails
 It started as me just wanting to draw a trail behind the player when they dash.
 An approach I've enjoyed using for 2D trails in the past is to draw the objects that should have a trail into a render texture.